basimkhajwal/LSD/README.md

 ### Development:

+#### TODO:
+- [ ] Comment out code
+- [ ] Add JSON read/write for a persistent Settings value
+- [ ] Add ability to progress from level to level
+- [ ] Create a sub-menu / level selection screen
+- [ ] Create a settings screen
+- [ ] Add custom shaders and tweens for the background
+- [ ] Add parallax effect for the game
+- [ ] Create a loader to load levels from the previous version of LSD

 #### Currently Working:
 - [x] Platforms are loaded from a Tiled map (.tmx) format
 - [x] Platforms destroy correctly when player launched off them